imanrimawi/Python-Project/README.md

 [Link of Video - Program Running](https://drive.google.com/file/d/1nhUstwwuPlSxkA1hzbjwGpFb59yCVny4/view?usp=sharing)

 ## Description of the program's purpose:
 ##### The presumed audience of this game is for children, or teenagers who have access to computers, and want to play a game.
-The main purpose of its existence is for users who don’t have another person to play rock paper scissors with, but can rather play alone with a program run by the computer's random choice).
+The main purpose of its existence is for users who don’t have another person to play rock paper scissors with, but can rather play alone with a program run by the computer's random choice.

 *****